Buran's mains characteristics

 Minimal duration between 2 consecutive flights, days 20

-The former Soviet Union's analogue was the Energiya-Buran launch The decision to go forward with development of system was made in 1974-1976 but the program slow to gear up.
-The Buran (snowstorm or orbiter was not launched atop the Energiya launch until 1988, although an Energiya test launch was successfully without the Buran in 1987.
-During the test flight, Buran flew two orbits without a and successfully returned to Earth.
-This turned out be the Buran's one and only flight.
-The was put on hold and then cancelled in
+The former Soviet Union's analogue was the launch system.
+The decision to go with development of this system was in 1974-1976 but the program was to gear up.
+The Buran (snowstorm blizzard) orbiter was not launched atop Energiya launch vehicle until 1988, although Energiya test launch was conducted successfully the Buran in 1987.
+During the test flight, Buran flew two orbits a crew and successfully returned to This turned out to be the one and only flight.
+The program put on hold and then cancelled 1993.

-Beyond appearances, however, there are several important technical differences the two Shuttle systems.
-Perhaps the most significant that the U.S. Shuttle was always intended to people into space but on its only flight, Buran flew without a crew, although it was to accommodate human crews as well.
-At one clearly the U.S. Shuttle was designed as a program to the Apollo and Skylab projects that send humans aloft on a routine basis.
-As Wolfe described in The Right Stuff, the U.S. NASA aerospace cultures were dominated first by pilots then by astronauts, so some might say that people, not just payloads, into space was always priority.
-This is still true today, as NASA's spaceflight efforts on Shuttle and the International Space spark the public's imagination and pave the way and budgetarily for robotic spacecraft missions, ground-based astronomy, even aeronautics.
+Beyond appearances, however, there are several important differences between the two Shuttle systems. the most significant is that the Shuttle was always intended to carry into space but on its only the Buran flew without a crew, it was designed to accommodate human as well.
+At one level, clearly U.S. Shuttle was designed as a program to the Apollo and Skylab that would send humans aloft on routine basis.
+As Tom Wolfe described The Right Stuff, the U.S. and aerospace cultures were dominated first by and then by astronauts, so some say that flying people, not just into space was always a priority. is still true today, as NASA's spaceflight efforts on Shuttle and the Space Station spark the public's imagination pave the way politically and budgetarily robotic spacecraft missions, ground-based astronomy, and aeronautics.